SharePoint/sp-dev-docs/docs/sp-add-ins/handle-list-item-events-in-the-provider-hosted-add-in.md

    5. If you made any changes, save and then close the **Properties** tab.

-8. Open the web.config file, and add the following markup as a child of the **appSettings** element.
-We get the value of the setting in the next section.
+8. Open the web.config file, and add the following markup as a child of the **appSettings** element (we get the value of the setting in the next section).

     ```XML
       <add key="RERdebuggingServiceBusUrl" value="" />